KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 Major version | `uint8` | Bitstream major version number
 Minor version | `uint8` | Bitstream minor version number
 Encoder type | `uint8` | `0`: Point cloud, `1`: Triangular mesh
-Encoder method | `uint8` | `0`: Sequential encoding, `1`: Mesh EdgeBreaker encoding
+Encoder method | `uint8` | `0`: Sequential connectivity, `1`: EdgeBreaker connectivity
 Flags | `uint16` | `0`: No flag, `0x8000`: Metadata present

 # Metadata

 This section is only present if `DracoHeader.Flags` contains the flag `0x8000`.

-It contains a list of metadata records which relate to specific attributes and a global metadata record.
+It contains a variable that specifies the number of encoded metadata elements followed by a list of metadata attribute IDs and a list of metadata attribute records.
-Each meta data record contains a name-value pair list together with a list of sub metadata records, forming a metadata record tree.
-Each sub metadata record is a name-metadata pair.
-The `i`'th  attribute metadata record relates the attribute referenced by the `i`'th attribute metadata id.

-To avoid ambiguities, each id inside the attribute meta data id array must be unique.
-Otherwise, multiple meta data records would relate to the same attribute.
+Finally, a single metadata record is encoded that refers to the file itself.
+This structure is depicted in the following:

 Name | Type
 -|-
-Count of metadata records | `var32`
+Number of metadata records | `var32`
-Array of attribute meta data ids | `var32[]`
+Array of attribute metadata IDs | `var32[]`
-Array of attribute meta data records | `Metadata[]` Global metadata | `Metadata`
+Array of attribute metadata records | `Metadata[]` File metadata | `Metadata`

-`Metadata` designates a single metadata record.
+`Metadata` denotes a single metadata record.
 Each record can contain zero or more name-value entries.
 `Metadata` is a recursive type as it can contain zero or more sub metadata records where each sub metadata record is a name-metadata pair.

 `Metadata`: